Equestrianism: Para-equestrian disciplines

-Impact of Riding on Horse Welfare
+Impact of riding on horse welfare

 Several studies have raised concerns about the effects of horseback riding on horses.

 A British study examined lameness and pain in both sport and school horses whose owners reported no such issues.
-Despite the owners’ reports, the examination showed that about 73% of the horses exhibited some degree of lameness, and about half of them showed signs of pain during riding.
+Despite the owners' reports, the examination showed that about 73% of the horses exhibited some degree of lameness, and about half of them showed signs of pain during riding.
 Pain was measured using the Ridden Horse Pain Ethogram (RHpE).
 Similar results have been found in other studies and locations.
 Similar issues have also been found in leisure riding horses.

+The impact of riding on horses depends on daily riding duration.
+Riding school horses show more facial grimacing, according to the Horse Grimace Scale, on days of moderate work (1 to 2 hours of riding) than on rest days, indicating pain or discomfort.
+Pain indicators increase further on days of prolonged work (3 to 4 hours).

 Although rider skill positively affects horse welfare, it was found that all riders, regardless of skill or experience, fail to recognize behavioral signs that indicate pain.
 The researchers note that educating riders to recognize behaviors indicating pain may allow earlier detection of problems in the horse and provide appropriate treatment.
-Indeed, learning the RHpE improved veterinarians’ ability to identify musculoskeletal pain in horses significantly.
+Indeed, learning the RHpE improved veterinarians' ability to identify musculoskeletal pain in horses significantly.

 In addition, it was found that riders struggle to recognize proper saddle fit or suitable saddle shape, regardless of their skill level.
 Various saddle and fitting issues can cause back pain.
 Harmful problems documented include asymmetrical saddle panels and a poorly fitted tree head (too narrow or too wide).
 The Society of Master Saddlers has published guidelines for optimal saddle fitting.
 Researchers have highlighted the importance of regular saddle fitting checks by a qualified fitter.

 However, even among qualified Society of Master Saddlers fitters, agreement on saddle assessments was not complete, so fitting a saddle according to the guidelines does not guarantee protection against errors.

-It was found that the rider’s weight affects the horse’s pain.
-In addition, weight distribution on the horse’s back also seems to be important.
-It is estimated that a skilled rider has better stability and weight distribution, which eases strain on the horse’s back.
+It was found that the rider's weight affects the horse's pain.
+In addition, weight distribution on the horse's back also seems to be important.
+It is estimated that a skilled rider has better stability and weight distribution, which eases strain on the horse's back.